kaushal-shrestha/go-artifactory-plugin/README.md

 The plugin jar will be build at the `/target/dist/` folder.

+** IMPORTANT **
+The plugin MUST BE compiled with the same Java Version that runs the GoCD Server

 ### Plugin logs
 The log file (`plugin-com.tw.go.plugins.go-artifactory-plugin.log`) is created on GoCD agent (e.g. on Linux, inside `/var/lib/go-agent`).